Team-Uniken/api.relid.uniken.com/source/index.md

 ## AuthenticateUser

-This routine accomplishes the end-user authentication, and further associates a mutually authenticated end-user to form the user (SECONDARY) REL-ID session. <br>Upon receiving the <b>SUCCESS, &lt;eurelid&gt;</b> in the ```CheckCredential``` routine, the API-Client must unpack the user REL-ID and call the ```AuthenticateUser``` routine. <br>Upon successful completion of this routine, <li>a user REL-ID-authenticated session is established with the REL-ID platform backend, in a SECONDARY state <li>the app session is subsided by saving its state, the services related to app session is shutdown <li>the services related to user session is started. <br><br>The result of this routine is informed to API-client via status update (core) / event notification (wrapper) callback routines.
+This routine accomplishes the end-user authentication, and further associates a mutually authenticated end-user to form the user (SECONDARY) REL-ID session.
+Upon receiving the <b>SUCCESS, &lt;eurelid&gt;</b> in the ```CheckCredential``` routine, the API-Client must unpack the user REL-ID and call the ```AuthenticateUser``` routine.
+Upon successful completion of this routine,
+ * a user REL-ID-authenticated session is established with the REL-ID platform backend, in a SECONDARY state
+ * the app session is subsided by saving its state, the services related to app session is shutdown
+ * the services related to user session is started.

+The result of this routine is informed to API-client via status update (core) / event notification (wrapper) callback routines.

 ```c
 int coreAuthenticateUser